Helambu to Gosaikunda Challenge 2019!!!

 Who can participate?

 Anyone with some technical education, expertise, and skills they are willing to share can participate.
 You are expected to teach some out-of-the-book course material for 2 days.
 The more interesting the course, the more excited and engaged the students will be, which just means your input has a far greater impact and a much more positive result for everyone involved!
-We suggest the course could be 2-3 hours long each day and could include things like basic game building, some application development or basics of programming.
+We suggest the course could be 2-3 hours long each day.

 This program is also ideal for corporate retreats.

 The cost is $1800 for 12 days in Nepal.
 This includes all trekking requirements and logistics such as a guide, porter, 3 standard meals each day, unlimited water and adequate translators all the time.
 During the 12 days, we will be staying in the community for 3 nights, and the rest of the days we will be trekking, including a day on a Kathmandu Heritage Site tour.
 The accommodation during trekking would be in the tea houses along the trekking route.
 Also please note that the cost above does not include international flights tickets, insurance or visa fees.

 [Note: The percentage of the total revenue would be used to buy educational materials and shoes for needy students.
 Beyul has always been contributing to the welfare of these schools.]